Skip the Pins and Get Better Results!

 Simply swipe the glue onto the fabric in the seam allowance, position the second piece on top (right sides together) and press with an iron to dry the glue.
 Then stitch as normal.
 You’ll love how the pieces don’t shift, allowing for very precise piecing.
 And, because the glue is dry, it won’t gum up your machine.

 Glue-basting was not used in piecing this block.
+We’d love to see how crisp it would be if it had been.

 You’ll find full instructions in Amanda’s article, linked to below.

-Glue-basting is probably best reserved for quilts you will wash.
+Glue-basting is best reserved for quilts you will wash.
 Otherwise, the glue may attract insects over time.

 PLEASE NOTE: Quilting Digest has featured many patterns from vendors participating in the Craftsy Marketplace, most of which have been deleted by Craftsy.
 It's going to take awhile for us to hunt down new sources for those patterns.
 In the meantime there are many links to patterns on our site that no longer work.
 We apologize if this article contains one or more of those links and appreciate your patience while we straighten things out.
 Thank you!